 The National Hopeline Network 1-800-SUICIDE provides access to trained telephone counselors, 24 hours a day, 7 days a week.

 It is critical to take your medication.
-Lithium decreases the likelihood of suicide by a factor of more than 7 times.
+Lithium decreases the likelihood of suicide by a rate of more than 7 times.

 (Even though Depakote is the most prescribed mood stabilizer in the US, a 2003 research study by the George Washington Medical Center in Washington, D.C., found that the risk of completed suicide death was nearly 3 times higher during treatment with Depakote than during treatment with lithium.)